AMX-006 Gaza-D

 Armaments

-The AMX-006 Gaza-D’s standard weapons were missile launchers and beam guns.
-When it was in mobile suit mode, it could wield beam sabres for melee combat.
-It could optionally be equipped with a knuckle buster that was effective in either mobile armour or mobile suit modes.
+The Gaza-D’s standard weapons were missile launchers and beam guns for ranged combat, with beam sabers available in mobile suit mode.
+It could optionally mount a knuckle buster effective in either mode.

 Beam guns

-The guns drew their rounds from the Gaza-D’s reactor.
-Minovsky particles broke down matter at a molecular level, allowing the beam guns bolts to penetrate even the thickest armour.
-This meant that a single shot could destroy a mobile suit.
+The guns drew power directly from the Gaza-D’s reactor.
+Minovsky particles allowed their beams to break down matter at the molecular level, enabling them to penetrate even the heaviest armor.

 Missile launchers

-A 14-tube missile launcher and a 4-tube missile launcher were mounted in each of the Gaza-D’s two shoulder binders.
-These were positioned on the main body when the Gaza-D was in mobile armour mode.
-The missile launchers fired AMS-01H heavy missiles.
+Each shoulder binder contained a 14-tube missile launcher and a 4-tube missile launcher.
+These mounted on the main body in mobile armor mode and fired AMS-01H heavy missiles.

 Knuckle buster